Cycling in The Trossachs and around Loch Lomond

-One of the best ways to explore the Loch Lomond and the Trossachs national Park is by bike.
+One of the best ways to explore the Loch Lomond and the Trossachs National Park is by bike.
 Besides all the walking paths, the Park has literally hundreds of miles of cycling routes.
 Cycling is healthy, environmentally friendly, and fun at the same time.
 You can choose from easy paths suitable for families to very challenging mountain biking routes through hills and mountains.
 On this page you can find general cycling information as well as a List of Cycle Routes.
 Many long distance walking routes are also suitable for cycling.
-These includes spme of the West Highland Way as well as the Rob Roy Way.
+These includes some of the West Highland Way as well as the Rob Roy Way.
 You can find more information about both routes on the walking page.

-You can find bike shops and cycle hire services in some of the towns and villages such as the Wheels Cycle Centre in Callander.
+You can find bike shops and cycle hire services in some of the towns and villages such as Wheels Cycle Centre in Callander.
 For those who are interested in a guided cycling tours there are organisations in the Park that offer this service.
 Cycle Stirling promotes cycling in the city and provides lots of useful information on their website.

 On the way you pass beautiful villages such as Luss with its pretty streets.
 At Firkin Point you will cycle through ancient oak woods where you can spot some wildlife if you are lucky.